pachterlab/scRNA-Seq-TCC-prep/README.md

 #### Analysis

 The `TCC_matrix.dat` file contains a matrix that specifies, for each cell, a list of transcript sets with associated counts.
 Those counts, called transcript compatibility counts, are explained in [Ntranos _et al._ 2016](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0970-8).
-The are the starting point for downstream analysis of the data.
+They are the starting point for downstream analysis of the data.

 The analysis workflow for an experiment will depend on the specifics of the data and the questions associated with it.
 To help users get started, we have provided two examples based on datasets distributed by 10X: an experiment with both human and mouse cells and an analysis of peripheral blood mononuclear cells.